Natural Born Citizen Defined by SCOTUS

 The conceptual delusion that nationality is naturally connected to the border of the national government within which one is born is preposterous, and the framers were NOT suffering from that delusion when they added the requirement that a President must be no one who is not a natural born citizen.

 Why such a strong rejection of foreign allegiance?
 Because of the position of the United States that an immigrant’s U.S. citizenship and allegiance must be absolutely undivided and not in competition with any other allegiance.
 Foreign un-naturalized fathers cannot produce natural-born citizen children because without an American father there exists, along with natural membership in the father’s country, the taint of foreign allegiance -even if none actually exists.

 PR wrote: “”you’re missing the key element upon which every republic depends – an acceptance of the fact that you can’t “get your way” if your way is contrary to what is officially the Law.
 Your legal reality is delusional”

 That is the basis of racist beliefs and prejudices of all kinds.
 If everyone around you believe something, then it must be true?
 That is inherently false logic.

 Washington lives in a bubble, along with the concepts of immigration law based on misinterpretation of cases like Wong Kim Ark.
-Jus soli common law citizenship may be the governing rule in administering immigration law and regulations, but it doesn’t follow that its basis is founded on an understanding of the fundamental principles of citizenship, -principles that have existed in all societies except those within the British Isles (post-Norman conquest) and subject colonies of Empires.
+Jus soli common law citizenship may be the governing rule in administering immigration law and regulations, but it doesn’t follow that its basis is founded on an understanding of the fundamental principles of citizenship, -principles that have existed in all societies except those within the British Isles (post-the Calvin case) and subject colonies of Empires.

 There are basically three types of citizens; those who are legal citizens by statutory decree, those who are natural citizens by inheritance of the citizenship of their parents, and those who are natural-ized citizens who must be transformed through a discreet process from being aliens, or immigrants, into imitation natural citizens.